 # Log specific environment variables.
 OS environments are enlisted in the "Environment" section # of the Hyper-Parameters. # multiple selected variables are supported including the suffix '*'. # For example: "AWS_*" will log any OS environment variable starting with 'AWS_'. # This value can be overwritten with os environment variable TRAINS_LOG_ENVIRONMENT="[AWS_*, CUDA_VERSION]" # Example: log_os_environments: ["AWS_*", "CUDA_VERSION"] log_os_environments:

 Save your Trains configuration file.
 Trains is now configured for your Trains Server.

 - You can now use the Trains Python Client package in your Python experiment scripts and your Trains Server.
 When you run an experiment script, the experiment is stored in your Trains Server.

-- If you install and configure Trains Agent for your Trains Server, you can use workers and queues to manage your experimentation.
+- If you install and configure Trains Agent for your Trains Server, you can use Task remote execution to manage your experimentation.